aboldguess/bid-finder/README.md

 # Procurement Scraper GUI

-This application scrapes new tenders from the UK government's Contracts Finder website and the EU Supply portal (or other configurable sources) and displays them in a simple dashboard.
+This application scrapes new tenders from several procurement portals including the UK government's Contracts Finder website, the EU Supply portal and example sources like Sell2Wales and UKRI.
 Results are stored in a local SQLite database so you can browse them even after the scraper has finished running.

 ## Setup